Welcome to the Parents’ Hub!

 Studying at college is different to being at school, but the college has a range of services to help students settle in and feel safe, valued and supported throughout their course:

-Student Hub there are Student Hubs at both campuses, where students can find friendly to give help and advice on everything from course queries and timetables to bus passes and meal cards, as well as careers advice and guidance.
+There are Student Hubs at both campuses, where students can find friendly staff to give help and advice on everything from course queries and timetables to bus passes and meal cards, as well as careers advice and guidance.

 Poor attendance, persistent lateness or unauthorised absence will not be tolerated and will be addressed through the Student Disciplinary Policy.